sucksass/swm/README.md

 No DWM implementation was copied.

-This is an entirely clean-room, AI-slop implementation from scratch™.
+This is an entirely clean-room, AI(slop) implementation from scratch™.

 The AI was given behavioral requirements and architectural constraints and then proceeded to generate C code like nature intended.